iamthinking98-jpg/puzmon/README.md

 ## How to Run
 1.Download the puzmon.ipynb file.

 2.Run it using Jupyter Notebook.
-This program requires live user input, so the GitHub preview cannot display the full execution log.

 ## Execution Proof

 Here are screenshots of the game running in the terminal.

 ![Execution Proof](puzmon_start.png)
 ![Execution Proof](puzmon_battle.png)
 ![Execution Proof](puzmon_gameover.png)